dll110/dll110.github.io/_posts/2023-10-27-stackrank.md

 published: true
 ---

-For some reason it wasn't obvious, or it wasn't salient that people's differences can be framed as a difference in stack ranking.
-Technically 'priorities', but somehow this aspect falls to the background with this term, at least for me.
+For some reason, it hadn't been immediately obvious, or it wasn't salient, that people's differences can be framed as a difference in stack ranking.
+Technically this could just be called 'priorities', but somehow this aspect falls to the background with this term, at least for me.

 People rarely disagree that values are good; this is perhaps tautological.

-The difference/contention is in the stack rank, of when tradeoffs are inevitable and there are hard decisions to make -- and then, which do you choose?
+The difference/contention is in the stack rank, of when tradeoffs are inevitable and there are hard decisions to make -- and then in such contexts, which do you choose?

 The question is often not whether it is important, but whether what is _more_ important.